ConnectivityFoundry/AwaLWM2M/doc/example_app.md

 And run the application...

-*Note that in this case *libawa.so* isn't in the library path.
-We'll tell the system where to find it by setting the *LD_LIBRARY_PATH variable*.
+Note that in this case *libawa.so* isn't in the library path.
+We'll tell the system where to find it by setting the *LD_LIBRARY_PATH* variable.

 ```
 ~/tutorial$ LD_LIBRARY_PATH=~/AwaLWM2M/build/install/usr/lib ./client-tutorial
 ````

 The application will then exit, leaving the new object/resource registered within the client daemon.

-Use the client tools to read your newly defined resource:
+Use the client tool *awa-client-get* to read your newly defined resource:

 ```
 ~/AwaLWM2M/build/install/bin$ ./awa-client-get /1000/0/101